dis-orientation/dis-orientation.github.io/about.md

 layout: default
 ---

-## About the dis-orientation collective
+## About the Dis-Orientation Collective

 It is time for the "leaders" of our universities, and all "educational" institutions to wake up from false volunteerism, tokenization that propels oppressive "isms," standardized testing in preparation of maintaining the status quo, and take a look at the real justice-based issues at hand.
 The colonial "white savior" mentality will not create the much needed systematic change.
 Read these dis-orientation guides (sometimes referred to as DOG(s)) with a loving and open mind!